mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Decentralize Proprietary Functions {#up}

 It is worthwhile to create specifications for functions that are currently only satisfied by proprietary providers.
+By building open specifications on top of already established standards, centralization of emerging Internet functions can be avoided.

 A common objection to such efforts is that adoption is voluntary, not mandatory; there are no "standards police" to mandate their use or enforce correct implementation.
 For example, specifications like {{W3C.CR-activitystreams-core-20161215}}) have been available for some time without broad adoption by social networking providers.

-However, legal regulatory mechanisms are often mandatory, and regulators around the globe are now focusing their efforts on the Internet.
+However, while standards aren't mandatory, legal regulation is, and regulators around the globe are now focusing their efforts on the Internet.
 In particular, legal mandates for interoperability are increasingly discussed as a remedy for competition issues (see, e.g., {{OECD}}).

 As such, emerging regulation presents an opportunity to create new specifications to decentralize these functions, backed by a legal mandate in combination with changing norms and the resulting market forces {{NEW-CHICAGO}}.